manni-f/manni-f.github.io/_posts/2016-11-04-post-title.md

 postFooter: Additional information, and maybe a <a href="#">link or two</a>
 ---

 Call me *Ishmael*.
-Some years ago– never mind how long precisely–having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
+Some years ago–*never mind how long precisely*–having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
 It is a way I have of driving off the spleen and regulating the circulation.